-Palm Springs is best known as the "playground of the stars," a reputation earned during Hollywood's Golden Age when the friendly little desert oasis was both close enough and far enough away to appeal to the silver screen's A-list.
+Palm Springs is best known as the "playground of the stars," a reputation earned during Hollywood's Golden Age when the friendly little desert oasis was both close enough yet far enough away to appeal to the silver screen's A-list.
 With an average of 332 days of annual sunshine and 360-degree mountain views, it's easy to understand the appeal.

 In recent years Palm Springs has become, per capita, one of the gayest cities on earth, constituting an estimated 40-60% of the local population.
 Robert Moon, the current mayor, is gay, as were the two previous mayors, along with most city council members.
 Many hotels, restaurants, and businesses are gay-owned, and most are gay-friendly.

 But if you're looking for a big-city atmosphere with a booming club scene, you need to look elsewhere.
 Palm Springs is a quiet, relaxing resort town.
 Certainly there is a thriving nightlife, but that's hardly the city's main appeal.
 Sunshine, swimming pools, world-class golf courses and tennis courts, great restaurants, and awe-inspiring mountain vistas --these are the reasons to visit.

 Big annual events that attract LGBTQ visitors include: the International Bear Convergence in February; the Dinah Weekend Queer Girl Party Music Festival in early April; the White Party Festival in late April; Hot Rodeo in May; Cinema Diverse LGBT Film Festival in September; Western Xposure Bears' Camps in April and October; and Palm Springs Pride in early November.
 See our events listings page for monthly updates.